 From start to finish it took me about an hour to do this wood furniture repair.

 Using Bondo to repair wood damage was super easy and I’ll be using this product again.
-I wished all project were this easy to fix.
+I wished all projects were easy to fix.
 I’m sure this won’t be the last.
 Thanks for stopping by.